webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

         5.8.4 The 'requiredExtensions' attribute
         5.8.5 The 'systemLanguage' attribute
         5.8.6 Applicability of test attributes
-    5.9 Specifying whether external resources are required for proper rendering 5.10 Common attributes
-        5.10.1 Attributes common to all elements: 'id' and 'xml:base' 5.10.2 The 'xml:lang' and 'xml:space' attributes

- 21 Metadata
-    21.1 Introduction
     21.2 The 'metadata' element
-    21.3 An example

- 22 Backwards Compatibility

- 1 Introduction
-    1.1 About SVG
-    1.2 SVG MIME type, file name extension and Macintosh file type 1.3 SVG Namespace, Public Identifier and System Identifier 1.4 Compatibility with Other Standards Efforts
-    1.5 Terminology
-    1.6 Definitions

- 2 Concepts
-    2.1 Explaining the name: SVG
-    2.2 Important SVG concepts
-    2.3 Options for using SVG in Web pages

- 3 Rendering Model
-    3.1 Introduction
-    3.2 The painters model
-    3.3 Rendering Order
-    3.4 How groups are rendered
-    3.5 How elements are rendered
-    3.6 Types of graphics elements
-        3.6.1 Painting shapes and text
-        3.6.2 Painting raster images
-    3.7 Filtering painted regions
-    3.8 Clipping, masking and object opacity
-    3.9 Parent Compositing

- 4 Basic Data Types and Interfaces
-    4.1 Syntax
-    4.2 Basic data types
-    4.3 Real number precision
-    4.4 Recognized color keyword names

     11.5 Controlling visibility